snc/SncRedisBundle/Resources/doc/index.md

 Additionally you have to configure the swiftmailer spool:

-Since version 2.2.6 of the SwiftmailerBundle (currently not yet released) you can configure custom spool implementations using the `service` type:
+Since version 2.2.6 and 2.3.4 of the SwiftmailerBundle you can configure custom spool implementations using the `service` type:

 ``` yaml
 swiftmailer: